Singapore Shipping Company, Crew Member, Plead Guilty to Illegally Discharging Oily Waste

-Singapore-based ODFJELL ASIA II PTE LTD. and one of its senior crew members pleaded guilty yesterday in federal court in Hartford, Conn., for violating the Act to Prevent Pollution from Ships (APPS), announced Acting Assistant Attorney General for the Justice Department’s Environment and Natural Resources Division Robert G. Dreher, United States Attorney Deirdre M. Daly, and Rear Admiral Daniel B. Abel, Commander of the First Coast Guard District in Boston.
+Singapore-based ODFJELL ASIA II PTE LTD (ODFJELL) and one of its senior crew members pleaded guilty yesterday in federal court in Hartford, Conn., for violating the Act to Prevent Pollution from Ships (APPS), announced Acting Assistant Attorney General for the Justice Department’s Environment and Natural Resources Division Robert G. Dreher, United States Attorney Deirdre M. Daly and Rear Admiral Daniel B. Abel, Commander of the First Coast Guard District in Boston.

 “The defendants violated environmental laws that protect our oceans, the world’s fisheries and marine life, from harmful pollution,” said Acting Assistant Attorney General Dreher.
 “Today's conviction ensures they will be held accountable with a stiff criminal fine, contribute to conservation efforts in coastal areas of Long Island, and submit to strict monitoring.
 We hope this sends a strong message to the shipping industry that committing environmental crimes at sea will not be tolerated.”

-According to court documents and statements made in court, ODFJELL ASIA II PTE LTD. (ODFJELL) operated the M/T Bow Lind, a 577-foot, 26,327 gross ton petroleum/chemical tanker ship.
-On November 6, 2012, the U.S. Coast Guard boarded the vessel in New Haven to conduct an inspection.
+According to court documents and statements made in court, ODFJELL operated the M/T Bow Lind, a 577-foot, 26,327 gross ton petroleum/chemical tanker ship.
+On Nov.
+6, 2012, the U.S. Coast Guard boarded the vessel in New Haven, Conn., to conduct an inspection.
 The inspection and subsequent criminal investigation revealed that three times between October 2011 and October 2012, while in international waters, the vessel discharged machinery space bilge water directly into the sea.
 At the direction of senior engineer Ramil Leuterio, crew members bypassed pollution prevention equipment that was in place to ensure that any discharged bilge water contain less than 15 parts per million of oil.
 The crew then concealed the illegal discharges by making misleading entries and omissions in the vessel’s oil record book.

 According to several engine room crew members, Leuterio directed them to use a complex system to transfer the bilge water from the bilge holding tank to the sewage tank.
 From the sewage tank, the bilge water was dumped directly into the sea without passing through pollution prevention equipment.
 Once the bilge holding tank was emptied, Leuterio directed the lower ranking crew members to put clean fresh water and salt water into the tank.
 As the pollution prevention equipment automatically records the time it is being operated, Leuterio then processed the clean water through the prevention equipment, thereby creating an electronic record to account for the bilge water that had bypassed the equipment and been discharged directly overboard.